wpgp/wopr/README.md

 downloadData(selection)
 ```

+Note: `'NGA'` refers to Nigeria.
+WOPR uses [ISO country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) to abbreviate country names.

 By default, `downloadData()` will not download files larger than 100 MB unless you change the `maxsize` argument (see `?downloadData`).
 Using the default settings, a folder named `./wopr` will be created in your R working directory for downloaded files.
-A spreadsheet with WOPR data catalogue containing the files currently saved to your hard drive can be found in `./wopr/wopr_catalogue.csv`.
-To list the WOPR files that have been downloaded to your working directory from within the R console, use `list.files('wopr', recursive=T)`.
+A spreadsheet listing all WOPR files currently saved to your hard drive can be found in `./wopr/wopr_catalogue.csv`.
+To list the files that have been downloaded to your working directory from within the R console, use `list.files('wopr', recursive=T)`.

 ### Spatial Query

-Population estimates can also be obtained from WOPR using spatial queries (geographic points or polygons) for user-defined geographic area and demographic group(s).
+Population estimates can also be obtained from WOPR using spatial queries (geographic points or polygons) for user-defined geographic area(s) and demographic group(s).

 Spatial queries must be submitted using objects of class `sf`.
-You can explore this functionality using example data included with the `wopr` package.
+You can explore this functionality using example data from Nigeria that are included with the `wopr` package.
 Plot the example data using:

 ```r
 plot(wopr_points, pch=16)